 Rethinking Healthcare Safety: Differentiating from Other High-Risk Industries

-Healthcare has yet to realize the benefits of applying human factors engineering (HFE), in part because HFE solutions developed for other high-risk industries have been applied without appreciating the important ways that healthcare differs from those industries.
+Much of healthcare has yet to realize the benefits of applying human factors engineering (HFE), in part because HFE solutions developed for other high-risk industries have been applied without appreciating the important ways that healthcare differs from those industries.

 Key Similarities and Important Differences